Jacob Roloff Says He Was Molested by Little People, Big World Producer After 'Long Grooming Process'

 "It is often much easier to think about things than it is to talk about them, and so this disclosure has been delayed, but through that delay I have found the fortitude and words," Jacob wrote.
 "As a child, after what I realize now was a long grooming process, I was molested by an executive field producer for 'Little People Big World,' Chris Cardamone."

 "I do not expect to provide details of this encounter at any point publicly.
 I do hope he is never allowed around children again," he continued, adding that he first began thinking about going public when Cardamone texted him in November 2015, years after the alleged abuse.

-"I choose to disclose it now as it remains a traumatic memory that needs to be exorcised of any further power over my development," Jacob wrote.
+"I choose to disclose it now as it remains a traumatic memory that needs to be exorcised of any further power over my development," Jacob said.

 "By revealing this, I may be more fully understood and my perspective on issues such as child sexual abuse, child exploitation, and the collateral costs of reality television may be received more clearly.
-Although, I would have to add that this experience has not solely defined my point of view on any of these issues, nor has it defined my worldview in general," he said.
+Although, I would have to add that this experience has not solely defined my point of view on any of these issues, nor has it defined my worldview in general."

 RELATED VIDEO: Tori Roloff on Mom 'Guilt' and Having to Go to 'Medical Appointments Alone' Without Husband Zach